DogsoftheState/dots_arma_modpack/README.md

 Dogs of the State Modpack for Arma 3
 ====================================

-Get yer modpack while it's hot!
 This is the modpack for Dogs of the State.
+This includes our 4 core mods that you must have to play on the server.
+This also includes the 2 optional mods that will be needed depending on the mission.

 Modlist
 =======
-CommunityBaseAddon3
+CommunityBaseAddon3 (Required)

-ShacTacHUD
+ShacTacHUD (Required)

-TMR
+TMR (Required)

-TaskForceRadio
+TaskForceRadio (Required)

 Arma3MapPack

-NATO SF and Russian Spetsnaz Weapons

 JS JC FA18

-Arma 3 Aggressors

 Setup
 =====